2022 National League Division Series: Background

-The first two seeds are determined by regular season winning percentages.
-The final two teams are the winner of the National League Wild Card Series, played between the league's third to sixth-seeded teams.
+The top two division winners (first two seeds) are determined by regular season winning percentages.
+The final two teams are the winners of the National League Wild Card Series, played between the league's third to sixth-seeded teams.

-The Los Angeles Dodgers (111–51) clinched the National League West on September 14, a first-round bye from the National League Wild Card Series on September 19, the 1 seed in the National League on September 25, and the best record on September 30, earning them home-field advantage throughout the entire playoffs.
-The Dodgers are making their tenth straight postseason appearance with 111 wins, which is the third longest streak and fourth most in MLB history.
+The Los Angeles Dodgers (111–51) became the first team to clinch a playoff berth on September 13, their tenth straight postseason appearance, which is the third-longest streak in MLB history.
+They then clinched the National League West on September 14, a first-round bye from the National League Wild Card Series on September 19, the 1 seed in the National League on September 25, and the best record on September 30, earning them home-field advantage throughout the entire playoffs.
 They played against the San Diego Padres (89–73), who clinched their first division series appearance since 2020 and just their second since 2006 by defeating the New York Mets in three games in the Wild Card Series.
-During the regular season, the Dodgers went 14–5 versus the Padres.
-The Padres defeated the Dodgers in four games and advanced to the National League Championship Series for the first time since 1998.
+The Dodgers won the season series against the Padres 14–5 during the regular season.

-The Atlanta Braves (101–61) clinched the National League East and first-round bye on October 4, the second-to-last day of the season.
-The Braves had trailed the New York Mets for virtually the whole season, but they eventually overtook them on the last weekend of the season via a three-game sweep of New York Mets at Truist Park, winning the season series 10–9.
-The Braves made their fifth straight postseason appearance and are looking to become the first repeat champions since the 2000 New York Yankees, and played against the Philadelphia Phillies (87–75), who clinched their first division series berth and appearance since 2011 by defeating the St. Louis Cardinals in a two-game sweep in the Wild Card Series.
+The Atlanta Braves (101–61) clinched their fifth straight postseason appearance on September 21 and clinched the National League East and first-round bye as the 2 seed on October 4, the second-to-last day of the season.
+The Braves had trailed the New York Mets for virtually the whole season, but they eventually overtook them on the last weekend of the season via a three-game sweep at Truist Park, winning the season series 10–9.
+They played against the Philadelphia Phillies (87–75), who clinched their first division series berth and appearance since 2011 by defeating the St. Louis Cardinals in a two-game sweep in the Wild Card Series.
 Atlanta went 11–8 during the season series against Philadelphia.
-The Phillies defeated the Braves in four games and advanced to the National League Championship Series for the first time since 2010.